KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 });
 ```

-From this snippet, the decorators are imported from the mobx package and assigned to the various methods to be exposed.
+From this snippet, the decorators earlier discussed are assigned to the various methods to be exposed.
 Each object is assigned a decorator based on how it will perform and react.

 ### Updating the Store on MobX

 Next, you will create a new component - the form component that will collect the user's review response and update the contents already specified in the MobX store.
 For proper organisation, create a folder just for your components.
 Create a new folder named `components` within the `src` folder.
-After this, go ahead to create a new file called `Form.js` and paste this:
+After this, go ahead to create a new file called `Form.js` and paste this in the file:

 ```javascript
 import React, {Component} from 'react';